 Military Tuition Assistance is a benefit paid to eligible members of the Army, Navy, Marines, Air Force, and Coast Guard.
 Congress has given each service the ability to pay up to 100% for the tuition expenses of its members.
+Tuition Assistance (TA) is a Department of Defense (DoD) program.
+VA does not administer Tuition Assistance.
+Tuition Assistance rules vary by branch of service and can even vary between components within the branches depending on whether the service member is Active duty, Reserve, or National Guard.

 TA at Arapahoe Community College